Epicodus-Curriculum/career-services-full-stack/student-success-skills.md

 Each assignment will have the objectives laid out clearly in Epicenter.
 Review the objectives prior to starting the assignment.
 Knowing exactly what is expected for each project will help you to make sure you have achieved each piece that instructors and advisors will be grading on.
 Then, use the objectives like a checklist before you submit your project to double check that you have met all of the requirements.

 * Pay close attention to details!
 The more attention you pay to the details of the assignment now, the less likely it is you’ll have to fix something later.
 This saves your future self time and effort!
 *  **Note:** all career services coursework and objectives are available under the **Internship class** in Epicenter, not the current coding module.
-It’s good practice to check this page regularly!
+It's good practice to check this page regularly!
 Each assignment will have the objectives laid out clearly in Epicenter.

 ### Incorporating Teacher and Advisor Feedback